|

 Man was in Redding and called early in the morning at the residence

 of Dr. J. H. Benedict, where he asked for a breakfast.
+He was

 readily recognized by Mrs. Benedict from his leather clothing, and